 Long long ago, a furious war broke out between King Ravana of Sri Lanka and Lord Rama of India.
 This battle, which eventually cost the Sri Lankan king his life, started with an infamous abduction.
-King Ravana abducted Lord Rama’s wife, Sita and kept her imprisoned in the island of Sri Lanka as revenge against Rama and Lakshmana, the two brothers who harassed his sister Shurpanakha.
+King Ravana abducted Lord Rama’s wife, Sita and kept her imprisoned in the island of Sri Lanka.
+He did it as revenge against Rama and Lakshmana, the two brothers who harassed his sister Shurpanakha.

 When Sita was brought to Sri Lanka, Ravana ensured that she was kept well hidden!
 The Seetha Amman Temple, which is located in very close proximity to the city centre of Nuwala Eliya, is built in the site which is believed to have sheltered Sita during her abduction.
 Today, many Hindu devotees flock to the temple throughout the year and worship with fervour and zeal.
 A century ago, three idols were found onsite which gave rise to the speculation that the temple would have been in existence since ancient times.